 The Most Interesting Super Mario Fan Theories

-Since Sept.
-13th, 2015, we have officially been playing Mario games for 30 years.
+Did you know we've been playing Mario games for over 30 years!?
 In that time, there has been a lot of speculation about what exactly is going on in these games.
 Who are Mario's parents?
 Is Mario actually evil?
 Did any of the events in the Mario games actually ever happen?
 These are the questions that will be asked today.
 So sit back, relax, and prepare to have your whole Mushroom Kingdom turned upside down.
 Let's get started with some outrageous and interesting fan theories!

 1a.
 Mario and His Friends are Merely Actors in a Stage Play